 Rule #5 – Do Your Own Finances

 There’s a million things I could say about finances, but there are a few critical ones.
-First and foremost, learn to CORRECTLY do your own day-to-day bookkeeping.
+First and foremost, learn to CORRECTLY do your own day-to-day bookkeeping, if this truly isn’t an option and numbers can confuse you easily, you will more than likely be better off at researching into different accounting firms in NYC or other locations to handle your finances.
 Don’t farm it out to your cousin, a friend who “does accounting stuff” for another company, or anyone else.
 Do it yourself.
 If you don’t know how, then it’s time to learn basic bookkeeping.
 It will take you one day to learn everything you need to know in order to run your daily books.
 I use Kashoo, which is quite nice for accounting n00bs like me.
 Bookkeepers are cheap.
 Good bookkeepers are not cheap.
 Accounting errors are time-consuming, confusing to fix, and expensive.
 Accountants are CRAZY expensive.
 Do your daily bookkeeping yourself, and at the end of the year, take your books to an accountant for auditing, with whom you will now be able to speak intelligently.

 Other important financial items include: